-This way of treating philosophy as an aggregate of rigidly separate arts may have had some pedagogical value, but it also raised difficulties.
-Ramus, for instance, could not accept metaphysics as a separate discipline.
+This way of treating philosophy as an aggregate of rigidly separated arts may have had some pedagogical value, but it also raised difficulties.
+Ramus, for instance, could not accept metaphysics as a separate discipline, although in this case his nominalism was also in operation.
 By insisting that every art must have its correctly formulated theorems, organized from the more general to the more specific, and that no theorem should be allowed to have reference to more than one art, Ramus almost seems to impose a military discipline on nature.
 Sometimes his followers defined philosophy as merely a methodical collection of arts, a collectio methodica, which reveals even more clearly their understanding of the discipline.

 Logic, according to the Ramist and Stoic perspective, is a part of philosophy.
 Ramus rejected the Aristotelian definition of logic as a habitus instrumentalis, since an instrumental attitude could be considered to be an effect of logic but not equivalent to it.
 Instead he defined logic as the ars bene disserendi, the art of correctly discussing or analyzing something.
 Consequently, Ramus thought that logic was about being, which made metaphysics superfluous.